textpattern/textpattern.github.io/tags/shortcodes/image-with-caption-shortcode.md

 ## Example usage

-You can use this custom Textpattern `figure` tag (or `image_figure` if that’s how you named it for specificity) any way you like:
+You can use the custom short-tag any way you like:

 * `<txp::figure id="130" />`
 * `<txp::figure id="130" class="photo" />`